Family Fun - Halloween Kick-off

 - Have a Halloween cake decorating contest!
 FaceTime the grandparents or other family to judge.

-These are a few of our favorite ideas.
 Hope your October is filled with lots of Halloween family fun!

 You might also like this post: